rust-lang/book/nostarch/chapter08.md

 In the standard library, you’ll see `add` defined using generics and associated types.
 Here, we’ve substituted in concrete types, which is what happens when we call this method with `String` values.
 We’ll discuss generics in Chapter 10.
-This signature gives us the clues we need to understand the tricky bits of the `+` operator.
+This signature gives us the clues we need in order to understand the tricky bits of the `+` operator.

-First, `s2` has an `&`, meaning that we’re adding a *reference* of the second string to the first string.
+First, `s2` has a `&`, meaning that we’re adding a *reference* of the second string to the first string.
 This is because of the `s` parameter in the `add`
 function: we can only add a `&str` to a `String`; we can’t add two `String` values together.
 But wait—the type of `&s2` is `&String`, not `&str`, as